Homogeneous Sobolev and Besov spaces on special Lipschitz domains and their traces: Homogeneous Sobolev and Besov spaces on special Lipschitz domains.

-The second idea is to fall in a setting so that one just has to use the proofs in \cite[Section~2]{Gaudin2022}, or at least reproduce it with minor modifications.
-Indeed those proofs mainly depend on the existence of good extension operator with appropriate homogeneous estimates, and the reflexivity of considered Sobolev spaces.
+From there, the goal is to fall in a setting so that one just has to use the proofs in \cite[Section~3]{Gaudin2022}, or at least reproduce it with appropriate modifications.
+Indeed, these proofs mainly depend on the existence of good extension operator with appropriate homogeneous estimates, and in some case, on the reflexivity of considered Sobolev spaces.
+Our first goal and starting point is to obtain \eqref{eq:SteinExtOpEstInteger} for homogeneous Sobolev norms of fractional order.